babylonchain/babylonchain.github.io/docs/testnet/setup-node.md

 :::

-## 1. Initialize the node directory
+## 1. Initialize the Node Directory

 First, initialize a node configuration directory under `~/.babylond`.
 The `$NODENAME` variable specifies the name you aim to give your node.